Train for strength, speed and mental toughness

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-This CrossFit benchmark workout uses the classic 21-15-9 rep pattern where you complete 3 rounds, decreasing reps each round (21 reps first round, 15 second round, 9 third round).
-You'll cycle through sandbag lunges, push-ups, and pull-ups with 30-45 seconds rest between rounds.
-The decreasing reps let you maintain intensity as you get tired, and the benchmark format means you can track your time and measure improvement over weeks and months.
+This CrossFit benchmark workout uses the classic 21-15-9 repetition scheme where you complete 3 rounds and the number of repetitions decreases each round (21 repetitions in the first round, 15 in the second, and 9 in the third).
+You alternate sandbag lunges, push-ups, and pull-ups with 30-45 seconds of rest between rounds.
+The decreasing number of repetitions allows you to maintain intensity as you fatigue, and the benchmark setup means you can track your time and measure your progress over weeks and months.

 High Knee Skips